RagnarB83/ash-documentation/docs/coordinate-input.rst

     coords=[[0.0, 0.0, 0.0], [0.0, 0.0, 0.9]]

-**Note:** This will append coordinates to fragment.
+.. note:: This will append coordinates to fragment.
 If fragment already contains some coordinates the added coordinates will follow.

 *Add coordinates from XYZ file*